tSQLt-org/tSQLt/docs/user-guide/quick-start.md

    but needs to be done only once per server.

 ## 2. Prepare your database
 tSQLt requires you install the tSQLt objects.
-You will accomplish this by running `tSQLt.class.sql` in each database.
+These include procedures that allow you to assert values in your tests, but also objects used by the test runner.
+You will accomplish this by running
+`tSQLt.class.sql` in each database.
 What exactly does class.sql do?
 Learn more [here](https://github.com/tSQLt-org/tSQLt/blob/main/Source/tSQLt.class.sql).